littledivy/capacity_builder/README.md

 Builders where the code to calculate the capacity is the same as the code to write what's being built.

-Note: This crate is early in development and only has a string builder.

 ## Overview

 Sometimes you have some complex code that would be a bit of a pain to calculate